per-d/notesFromChordTexts/README.md

 - If only one staff in the Score it asks if you want to create 2 (or 1) extra staves.
   - If you answer "`Yes`" it adds two staves with instrument "Piano" (will use only one if not "bass notes").
 The staff for bass notes is however using normal G-clef (unlike when adding the instrument in the UI), and the bass notes will reside far down (if "bass notes" is used).
 After the plugin it's a good idea to change to a F-clef to have it more readable.
-  - Answer "`No`" if you want to chose what instrument to add.
+  - Answer "`No`" if you want to choose what instrument to add.
   - Or "`Cancel`" to quit the plugin.

-- If enough staves already exists it asks if it's ok to use them (or only one if not "bass notes").
+- If enough staves already exist it asks if it's ok to use them (or only one if not "bass notes").
 It will then __overwrite any notes__ that are already there, for voice #1.
 Notes in other voices are not touched.

 - If more than one staff but not enough it will give an error message.